Tencent/TNN/doc/en/user/convert_en.md

 - input_file parameter (optional)
     Specify the input file's name which will be used by model_check through the "-input_file" parameter.
 - ref_file parameter (optional)
     Specify the reference file's name which will be used by model_check through the "-ref_file" parameter.
-Hers is the file's format.

 **Current convert2tnn input model only supports graphdef format，does not support checkpoint or saved_model format.
 Refer to [tf2tnn](./tf2tnn_en.md) to transfer checkpoint or saved_model models.